Every child deserves the opportunity to choose a different path.

-At the Keala Foundation, we provide two free youth camps designed to support growth, resilience, and healthy decision-making.
-Whether your child would benefit from a short, prevention-focused experience or a more immersive, holistic program, we have a camp that fits their needs.
+benefit from a short, prevention-focused experience or a more immersive, holistic program, we have a camp that fits their needs.

-Youth Mentorship and Engagement Camp (YMEC)
+Youth Mentorship & Engagement Camp

 10-day overnight camp